 - The down payment you can afford should be 20% or more than 20%.

 Some things to consider are that the credit score is extremely important as a higher credit score ensures a lower interest rate.
 People with credit scores of 740+ get the best terms.
 Another thing to consider is that lenders do allow less down payment than 20%, it’s not preferred.
-If they do allow it, they often require that borrowers must take private mortgage insurance.
-Then the borrowers need to pay the monthly premium until they can achieve 20% equity of the house.
+If you decide to obtain a conventional loan and do not necessarily have the 20% down, you can obtain a loan with as little as 3% for a conventional home loan.
+Keep in mind that when you have a down payment of less that 20% you will have to pay for mortgage insurance that protects the lender but is paid by you until you can achieve 20% equity of the house.

-What is the down payment on a conventional home loan?
+What is the down payment on a conventional loan?

 Which is a better loan FHA or conventional?

-FHA loans are comparatively better than conventional loans because of numerous reasons.
-Because FHA loans are government backed, they offer significantly lower interest rates, lower down payment, lower minimum acceptable credit scores (580 vs 680) and availability of down payment assistance programs that help you make your payments on time among other things.
-Another major advantage FHA has over conventional loans is that 100% of the down payment can be a gift from somebody while conventional loans only allow to make a portion of the down payment if there are gifts.
+FHA loans are comparable to conventional loans because of numerous reasons.
+Because FHA loans are government backed, they offer significantly lower interest rates, lower minimum acceptable credit scores (580 vs 680) and availability of down payment assistance programs that help you make your payments on time among other things.
+Another major advantage FHA has over conventional home loans is that 100% of the down payment can be a gifted by a relative or be assisted by a government grant, while conventional loans only allow to make a portion of the down payment using a gift fro a relative.
+For further information feel free to look in our FHA Loan section of our website

 Is a conventional loan good?

 This is a question that depends on many factors.
-Conventional loans can be good for some people and bad for some people.
-FHA loans are better than conventional loans in many ways but not everyone qualifies for FHA loans either.
-Although conventional loans have tougher requirements, they don’t require any upfront premium monthly insurance, they accept most properties, they have cheaper PMI one needs than FHA and they have a program that requires only 3% down payment.
+Conventional home loans can be great for some individuals and less favorable for others.
+Conventional loans are great in many ways but not everyone qualifies for conventional home loans either.
+Although conventional loans have tougher requirements, one of the good things they have is that they don’t require any upfront mortgage insurance premiums, they accept most properties, they have cheaper PMI with good credit than one needed for FHA and they have a program that requires only 3% down payment.
 This all makes conventional loans good for people for whom it suits and who have a good credit score and history.